 - Can’t tolerate certain food textures (food aversion).

 - Have a hard time chewing or swallowing.

 We evaluate many factors during the test, including your child’s:

 - Level of independence with feeding.

 In some cases, we recommend a swallowing study.
 This full-motion X-ray shows whether food and liquid can move safely from your child’s mouth to their esophagus.

 After a feeding evaluation, we might recommend feeding therapy sessions at Gillette.
 We often work with families to develop a home feeding program.

 Additional Nutrition and Feeding Services

-In addition to feeding evaluations and therapy, we provide the following services:
+In addition to feeding evaluations and therapy, your child might benefit from the following services:

-- Initiation and management of the ketogenic diet and low glycemic index diet to alleviate epilepsy and seizures
+- Help starting or maintaining the ketogenic diet and low glycemic index diet to manage epilepsy and seizures.

 Preparing for a Feeding Evaluation